ShipEngine/connect-website/native-rendering/documents-designer/faq.md

-# TypeScript Library
+---
+title: Documents Designer FAQ
+---

+# Documents Designer FAQ

 ## How to enable syntax suggestions in formula editor?
 Please use Ctrl + space.

 ## Why some print objects in design are mark as red?
 Printed object is marked as red in the design view when it is located outside the printable page area.
 ![](./images/object-out-of-print-area.png)

 ## How to generate proper page counts for multi page documents?
 Pages count is now after all document precalculation.
 It is why proper value can be rendered only for print object put on Group band with IsDocumentSummary=true property.

 ## How to calculate whole document summary on first page?